Send an Email

 Other projects of similar size or complexity, requiring staff resources comparable to the above, as determined by the Director or his designee.

 Designer/Owner information used to clarify Mega Project parameters.
 "Other Projects" that may be included in the Mega Project review program.
 (See BDC ordinance Section 106 above.)

 A "Mega Project" may include multiple buildings located on the same site.
 The projects on the site may be phased or built simultaneously depending on the scope of work and project schedule time lines.
 The combined square footage of all the buildings on the site may be used to determine project qualification as a "Mega Project."

 Initial determination of Mega Project status shall be made by the Mega Project Manager with input from the On Schedule Project Manager.
-This determination is usually made when the application is submitted to the Mega Project Coordinator for scheduling.
+This determination is usually made when the application is submitted to the Mega Facilitation Coordinator for scheduling.

 The following examples represent information that will be assessed by the Project Managers to determine which path of review will be required for the project.